dennismarks/Ontario-Lease-Wizard/d2/part-1/iteration-02.plan.md

    * How do you prioritize tasks?
    * How do tasks get assigned to team members?

+**Organization tools:**
+We have switched from using Trello to using GitHub issues and projects to keep all of our necessary artifacts and organization on a single medium.
+Issues are opened and assigned based on that sprints organization meeting which is described elsewhere.
+We chose to switch to GitHub issues instead of Trello since we can see our entire workflow together instead of split across 2 different websites.
+It also ties directly to our GitHub accounts instead of requiring Trello accounts as well, this means we have less overhead for working together

 #### Deployment and Github Workflow